Dighton Brush Removal Services

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Dighton requires adherence to strict safety and certification standards.
-Complex removals should be performed by ISA Certified Arborists, with operators trained in invasive identification and ANSI Z133.1 safety protocols.
+Professional brush removal in Dighton requires adherence to safety and certification standards.
+Complex removals should be performed by an ISA Certified Arborist, with operators trained in invasive identification and equipment use (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, maintaining a 10 feet minimum distance from power lines.
-Commercial operators must carry 1M minimum general liability insurance (2M aggregate), workers compensation, and proof of Dig Safe compliance.
-For more information, contact:
+Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain a 10 feet minimum distance from power lines.
+Commercial operators must carry general liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding for municipal contracts.
+For code and permit questions:

 Dighton Building and Inspections Department